azat-co/fullstack-javascript/chapter5/chapter5.md

-Once you are comfortable that your front-end application works well locally, with or without a local HTTP server like MAMP or XAMPP, deploy it to Windows Azure or Heroku.
+Once you are comfortable that your front-end application works well locally, with or without a local HTTP server like MAMP or XAMPP, deploy it to Microsoft Azure or Heroku.
 In-depth deployment instructions are described in the "jQuery and Parse" chapter.

 In the last two examples, Message Board had very basic functionality.